-This course provides an overview of rudimentary arithmetic functions and is required for students who did not pass the Math Placement Test for MA101.
-Zero credits are earned for the completion of this course.
+This course provides an overview of rudimentary arithmetic functions.
+(Required for students who score below average in Math on the ACT/

+SAT; see page 21 for details.
+Zero credits are earned for the completion of this course.)

 MA101 College Math Survey